lostkuma/IronHack16s/README.md

 **Content**

-README.txt
-* This file.
+* README.txt  --This file.
-index.html
-* Web page for the App
+* index.html  --Web page for the App
-style.css
-* CSS style file with template from Bootstrap.
+* style.css  --CSS style file with template from Bootstrap.
-js
-* A directory contains all the javescript files.
+* js  --A directory contains all the javescript files.
-image
-* A directory contains all images used in the website.
+* image  --A directory contains all images used in the website.

 5. Build Case
 How can we build and access your project on a Linux/Unix machine if you use external dependencies besides HTML/CSS/Javascript?